 Show 12 – Influence of YouTubers and Social Talent

-The 12th show in the series presented by Russell Goldsmith was on the the influence of Social Talent.
+The 12th show in the series presented by Russell Goldsmith discussed working with online influencers.

-YouTuber, Hannah Witton kicked off the show discussing how she launched her own channel, which started as a hobby during University and now, working with Triple A Media, has become her job.
-She’s created a bit of a niche for herself by discussing sex and relationships on her channel, although was quick to say that she doesn’t want to ‘box herself in’ as she does a lot of other ‘stuff’ too.
-However, it was due to the nature of her content that Durex recently approached her via Multi Channel Network (MCN) Channel Flip, to run a campaign for them.
+Hannah Witton kicked off the show discussing how she joined the online influencers when she launched her YouTube own channel, which started as a hobby during University and now, working with Triple A Media, has become her job.
+She’s created a niche for herself by discussing sex and relationships on her channel, although was quick to say that she doesn’t want to ‘box herself in’ as she does a lot of other ‘stuff’ too.

-Her video, below, is an excellent example of how a brand can work with a YouTuber:
+Her video, below, is an excellent example of how brands are working with influencers on YouTube:

-Interestingly, in terms of keeping a balance, James Hancock of Triple A Media said that for every sponsored YouTuber video we see, there may well be 10 that haven’t worked out, which could be because the Social Talent or the Talent Management have rejected it because it’s not right for that specific YouTuber.
+In terms of keeping a balance, James Hancock of Triple A Media said that for every sponsored YouTuber video we see, there may well be 10 that haven’t worked out, which could be because the influencers or the Talent Management have rejected it because it’s not right for that specific YouTuber.

 A recommended way to discover which Social Talent to work with is via a new service launched by The Big Shot called Social Circle, which, as James explained, tiers talent in terms of size of audience (so not just the top YouTubers with the huge following) and places them across a number of different verticals.
 The site is aiming to be a one stop shop in terms of allowing brands and agencies to brief multiple talents on their campaigns.

-For any brand looking to enter this space of working with Social Talent on YouTube for the first time, there were a number of important tips throughout the podcast, which included:
+For any brand looking to work with influencers for the first time, there were a number of important tips throughout the podcast, which included:

 - Do your due diligence and watch the YouTuber’s channel and understand their content so that you get to know them, which will help you pick the right Social Talent to work with